mrethical/file-progress/README.md

 - Lightweight, no dependencies.
 - Better HTML file input design.
-- Set file input to upload via ajax and show progress.
+- Has option to upload file via ajax and show progress.
   - Use your own implementation for ajax file upload.

 ## Installation